A BACKGROUND TO AMBER

 There are several ambers that are of historic interest.
 The Cretaceous ambers from, for example, North America, France and the Lebanon can tell us much about the world several million years ago, but are of little or no value as gem organic material.
 Tertiary ambers from Romania (Rumanite), and Sicily (Simetite), have been worked as gem material, but are so rare today that examples are seldom encountered outside museums or private collections.
 Cretaceous amber from Japan has similarly been worked, but again is only found in museums.
 Occasionally a new find of resin occurs and there is much accompanying excitement, which usually dwindles as it is realised that the resin of no particular significance or use.

 A few years ago amber was found in the far north of Australia.
-Research is still ongoing, but it is thought to be a relatively young amber.
+Research is still ongoing, but it is thought to be a relatively young amber, probably about 12 million years old.
 It is not as durable as for example Baltic amber.
 It occurs in a variety of very attractive transparent colours from palest yellow to almost red, and also in dark, opaque shades.

 A more recent find is amber from Ethiopia.
 It is not very ‘mature’ yet is thought to be very old.
 Research is ongoing.
 The colours vary from the usual transparent amber colours, to green.
 The green variety strongly resembles the treated Colombian copals, and is the subject of much discussion as to its veracity.
 If it is a natural green colour it must have been altered by geological processes, the effects of which are similar to our modern autoclave treatments.